-21 Entanglement
+23 Entanglement

-In the Hilbert Book Model, entanglement enters the model only after a huge number of extension steps.
-It is due to the fact that nature's building blocks have a set of discrete properties that can be observed via indirect means, while the building block may extend over rather large distances.
+In the Hilbert Book Model, entanglement is due to the fact that nature's building blocks have a set of discrete properties that can be observed via indirect means that does not touch their state, while the building block may extend over rather large distances.
 So measuring the same property at nearly the same instant at quite different locations will give the same result.
-When the property is changed shortly before these measurements were performed, then it might give the impression that an instant action at a distance occurred, because light could not bridge these locations in the period between the two measurements.
+When the property is changed shortly before these measurements were performed, then it might give the impression that an instant action at a distance occurred, because neither light nor the wave fronts that constitute the potentials could bridge these locations in the period between the two measurements.
 The explanation is that the building block at each progression instant moves to a different step stone and that these step stones may lay far apart.
 Apart from the property measurements, in this process no information transfer needs to take place.
 The measurements must be done without affecting the building block.
 At each arrival at a step stone the building block transmits contributions to its potentials.
 If the measurement uses these potentials, then the building block is not affected.
 According to this explanation, at least one progression step must separate the two measurements.